 Importance of margins

-Japanese automaker Toyota (TM) has an industry-leading margin of 19%.
-This is primarily due to a difference in product mix, as Toyota has a strong presence in the premium vehicle segment, which yields higher margins than mass-marketed vehicles.
+Japanese automaker Toyota Motor (TM) has an industry-leading margin of 19%, much higher than GM’s.
+This is primarily due to a difference in product mix.
+Toyota has a strong presence in the premium vehicle segment, which yields higher margins than mass-marketed vehicles.

 In 2015, General Motors’ EBITDA (earnings before interest, tax, depreciation, and amortization) margin stood at 8.5%.
 This was higher than Ford’s 7.5%.
 In contrast, Toyota and Volkswagen (VLKAY) had higher EBITDA margins of 15.3% and 14.6%, respectively, during the same period.

 Note that in the last couple of years, Toyota and Volkswagen both benefited from weakening local currencies, that is, the Japanese yen and the euro, respectively.
 We’ll talk about the factors that affect General Motors’ margins in the next article.